DOI-USGS/ISIS3/README.md

     7.1 Using the provided isisVarInit.py script:

-      To use the default values for: `$ISISROOT, $ISISDATA, $ISISTESTDATA`, run the ISIS variable initialization script with default arguments:
+      To use the default values for: `$ISISROOT` and `$ISISDATA`, run the ISIS variable initialization script with default arguments:

           python $CONDA_PREFIX/scripts/isisVarInit.py

-      Executing this script with no arguments will result in $ISISDATA=$CONDA\_PREFIX/data, and $ISISTESTDATA=$CONDA\_PREFIX/testdata.
-The user can specify different directories for both of these optional values:
+      Executing this script with no arguments will result in $ISISROOT=$CONDA\_PREFIX and $ISISDATA=$CONDA\_PREFIX/data.
+The user can specify different directories for `$ISISDATA` using the optional value:

-          python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]  --test-dir=[path to test data   directory]
+          python $CONDA_PREFIX/scripts/isisVarInit.py --data-dir=[path to data directory]

-      Now every time the isis environment is activated, $ISISROOT, $ISISDATA, and $ISISTESTDATA will be set to the values passed to isisVarInit.py.
+      Now every time the isis environment is activated, $ISISROOT and $ISISDATA will be set to the values passed to isisVarInit.py.
       This does not happen retroactively, so re-activate the isis environment with one of the following commands:

           for Anaconda 3.4 and up - conda activate isis